Endoscopic Strip Craniectomy

 About 2 weeks after surgery, your baby will start wearing a soft helmet.
 It puts gentle pressure on their skull.

 The helmet molds their head to a more normal shape that can expand as their brain grows.
-This part of the treatment is called helmet therapy or cranial orthosis.
+This part of the treatment is called helmet therapy or cranial orthotics.

-You will meet with an orthotist before surgery to learn how the helmet works and how to use it.
-Our 2 orthotists who make and fit the helmet are very experienced.
+You will meet with an before surgery to learn how the helmet works and how to use it.
+We either refer to our orthotists or a community-based orthotics program that is experienced with this treatment.

 Custom-made helmet